chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 When I created [Sol Trader](https://store.steampowered.com/app/396680) between 2012 and 2016, I made the game I always wanted to play.
 I [released early](/sol-trader-now-in-alpha/), determined to get feedback.
 I waved away much of the early feedback because they had not understood what I was making.
 The product was not finished yet.
 I knew what I wanted to build.

-I used [KISSmetrics](https://kissmetrics.io) to built in lots of analytics and events so I could track what players were doing.
+I used [KISSmetrics](https://kissmetrics.io) to add lots of analytics and events, so I could track what players were doing.
 These metrics told me that players would play for a while, and get bored.
 This did not matter.
 I was missing key features.
 Once those were in place, the players would come back.
 I knew what I wanted to build.

 I spent thousands of hours building a carefully designed, well architected game complete with a custom C++ engine that compiled in a few seconds.
 It was glorious.

 On release, I got negative feedback.
-There were a tirade of Steam reviews stating similar issues to early feedback I had received.
-I discovered that outside a small niche not enough people wanted to play it.
+The game received a torrent of blunt Steam reviews, stating similar issues to early feedback I had received.
+I discovered that, outside a small niche, not enough people wanted to play it.

 At that point I was worried.
 My response was to build more.
 I released many patches.
 These made a small difference, but did not move the needle.